 The Korean Labor Standards Act mandates that employees under “contract” or “regular employees” may only be terminated for “justifiable reason attributable” to the employee or “urgent managerial necessity” after the completion of the employee’s probationary period.

-FYI – Company executives/directors are, normally, not considered company “employees” and thus are not benefited by most of the protections afforded by the Korean Labor Standards Act.
-However, if the company is operating as a subsidiary in Korea and is not maintaining the appearance of a unique legal entity, Korean courts have been increasingly willing to deem, even a director, an employee.
+FYI – Company executives/directors are, normally, not considered company “employees” and thus do not benefit from most of the protections afforded by the Korean Labor Standards Act.
+However, if the company in Korea is operating as a subsidiary in Korea and is not maintaining the appearance of a unique legal entity, Korean courts have been increasingly willing to deem, even a director, an employee.

 Justifiable Reason for Dismissal of an Employee in Korea

 The Korean Labor Standards Act places the burden on the employer to prove a “justifiable reason to terminate.”
 According to the Korean Supreme Court, the reason must be “directly attributable to the employee.”
 Stealing, missing an excessive number of days of work, and violating laws related to the job, have all been deemed sufficient to terminate.
-Prior to termination, an attorney should be contacted to allow your company not to terminate an employee in violation of law.
+In most cases, Korean courts shall look to whether the employee was given adequate notice of deficiencies prior to determination and if the employees were provided the resources to improve.

 Managerial Reasons for Laying off an Employee in Korea